 Introduction: Fresh Pear Sauce

-If you happened to read my ible for Homemade Raspberry Sherbet you know that I have a very nice 91 year old neighbor that lets me pick all her raspberries.
+If you happened to read my recipe for Homemade Raspberry Sherbet you know that I have a very nice 91 year old neighbor that lets me pick all her raspberries.
 She also has a Starkrimson (red) pear tree that she allows me pick from!!

-The tree itself isn't that big but there are thousands of pears on it.
+The tree itself isn't that big but there are hundreds of pears on it.
 I decided the best way to use these relatively small pears was to make pear sauce.
 My entire family loves pear sauce so I made 10 quarts of it!

 The process is VERY easy as there is no peeling like with applesauce!
 YAY!